bennadel/Pusher.cfc/README.md

 application with the opportunity to approve or reject the subscription to a given channel by a given user.

+## ColdFusion 10

+ColdFusion 10 introduced the new hmac() function for natively creating Hashed Message Authentication Codes (Hmac).
+I have created a ColdFusion 10 branch in the repo in which the Crypto.cfc is replaced with the hmac() function.

+Branch: [ColdFusion 10][6]

 ## Flash Fallback

 In the event that the user's browser doesn't support WebSockets, the Pusher